 In summary, the confidence in the predictions of AMV and its effects is medium.
-However, there is high confidence that the AMV skill over 5–8-year lead times is improved by using initialized predictions, compared to non-initialized simulations.
+However, there is high confidence that the AMV skill over five-to-eight-year lead times is improved by using initialized predictions, compared to non-initialized simulations.

 Response to Short-Lived Climate Forcers and Volcanic Eruptions